NikKowPHP/social-brain/chapters/chapter-10.md

 The Phoenix Project hit a critical deadlock.
 Mark, the **[ICON: Blueprint] Architect**, wanted to build a core feature using a new, cutting-edge database technology (Innovation).
 Jane, the **[ICON: Shield] Sentinel**, was adamantly opposed, seeing it as a catastrophic risk (Safety).
 The tension had ground all progress to a halt.
 In a tense meeting, the conflict boiled over.

-"If we use the old stack, we'll be obsolete in six months," Mark argued, his voice tight.
-"It's living in the past."
+"If we use the old stack, it won't handle the load.
+It will crash, we'll miss the Sterling Corp deadline, and the project is dead," Mark argued, his voice tight with an uncharacteristic edge of fear.
+"It's not just about being obsolete; it's about failing, publicly and completely."

 "Living in the past is better than crashing on launch day," Jane shot back.
 "What you're proposing is reckless, and I won't sign off on it."